uc-cdis/tube/docs/run_tube_tests_locally.md

     psql -U postgres -c "create database metadata_db;" psql -U postgres -f tests/metadata_db.sql metadata_db
     ```
+* Sometimes, there could be issues connecting to psql database which can be identified and fixed by looking at [postgres.conf](https://www.postgresql.org/docs/8.2/runtime-config-connection.html) and [pg_hba.conf](https://www.postgresql.org/docs/8.2/auth-pg-hba-conf.html) files.

+> Note: The next two steps may be used as a reference.

-* For the next two steps you need the location in which postgres config files are located, say `<PG_HOME>`.
-It can be retrieved by running the following command
+*  The location of these postgres config files(say `<PG_HOME>`)  can be retrieved by running the following command
     ```bash
     psql -U postgres -c 'SHOW config_file'
     ```